maedadev/kerby/README.md

     $ kerby build [--node-yaml=NODE_YAML] MANIFEST-FILE... | kubectl apply -f -

+## API

+Any ruby method can be embedded in ERB manifest file, as wells as {Kerby::Cli Kerby supporting methods} are also able to be used.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.